-The Cambridge Technical student must complete six units.
+The Cambridge Technical student must complete five units.
 Year 12 Students gain an awareness of the concepts of the internet and how computer devices can be utilised for both a business' and individual's benefit.
-Students will look at digital marketing and explore both positive and negative impacts of the use of social media as a marketing tool.
-They will also explore potential developments in the computer gaming industry.
+Students will look at application design, digital marketing and explore both positive and negative impacts of the use of social media as a marketing tool.
+They will also explore potential developments of the Internet of Everything.
 Year 13 Students will focus on preparing for the written examinations.
 They will gain an understanding of the fundamentals of IT systems, the characteristics of networks and communication within business contexts.
 Students will also gain an understanding of information systems and data management.